vs_sintax classifies sequences using the Sintax algorithm

 The data.frame contains the classification results for each input sequence.

-Both the Header
+Both the Header and Sequence columns of fasta_input are

 copied into this table, and in addition are also the columns for each rank.